ruang-belajar/bahasa-latin/docs/basics-1.md

 10. **Lūnam spectāmus.**

 ## NEW WORD: **amō**
-MEANING _I love, I do love, I am loving, I like, I do like, I am liking_
+MEANING: _I love, I do love, I am loving, I like, I do like, I am liking_

 You must decide on your own whether to translate **amō** as _I love_ or _I like_.
 How will you know which one to choose?
 Just use the one that sounds best in the context of the sentence.